sergiocortessat/Ruby-Capstone-ChatBot/README.md

 <!-- ABOUT THE PROJECT   -->
 ## About The Project

-The Ruby - ChatBot is a tool that helps user to boost their daily routine with some jokes and motivational phrases.
-The overall intentation is to help people to boost their productivity or change their mood status.
+The Ruby - ChatBot is a tool that helps the user to boost their daily routine with some jokes and motivational phrases.
+The overall intention is to help people to boost their productivity or change their mood status.

 ## Screenshot Test